tkn-tub/ns3-gym/doc/manual/source/new-modules.rst

     #include "ns3/spectrum-model.h"

 Headers used strictly internally in your implementation should not be included here.
-They are still accessible to your implemenation by include statements like
+They are still accessible to your implementation by include statements like

 .. sourcecode:: cpp